KlaraMartinsson/BREATHE/README.md

 I would like to say thank you to these that helped me with this project.

-- My slack collegues, for clearing up on questionsf about the course.
+- My slack collegues, for clearing up on questions about the course.
 - My family and friends for checking out the webpage on their screens and giving critic.